KatherLab/STAMP/getting-started.md

 This way, we can compress WSIs into a more compact representation, which in turn allows us to efficiently train machine learning models with them.

-Stamp currently supports the followoing feature extractors:
+Stamp currently supports the following feature extractors:
   - [ctranspath][ctranspath]
   - [DinoBloom][dinobloom]
   - [CONCH][conch]